i8wu/barcodescanner-sdk-for-web-examples/README.md

 To use the library you must possess a valid Scandit account and license key.
 You can register for a free trial [here](https://ssl.scandit.com/customers/new?p=test&source=websdk).

 **_An updated in-depth documentation of all of the libraries' specifications and functionalities can be found at [https://docs.scandit.com/stable/web](https://docs.scandit.com/stable/web)._**

+Find out more information on our JavaScript/TypeScript barcode scanner on our [website](https://www.scandit.com/products/sdk-web/).